Kirtland's warbler: Habitat

 In their winter habitat, they have been found primarily in low "coppice" habitat, especially areas which have been cleared for slash-and-burn agriculture but have regrown after abandonment (98% of all records), with a preference for dense shrubbery with small openings here and there, no canopy and low ground cover.
 It has otherwise been found in all habitats on the islands, including, albeit uncommonly, suburban gardens and Bahamian pineyards, with the exception of high coppice which has never been clear cut -it has never been seen here.
 With rare exceptions this bird is almost always sighted from the ground to 3m high (98%).

-For breeding habitat it requires large areas of young jack pine (Pinus banksiana) on sandy soil.
+For breeding habitat it requires large areas of young jack pine on sandy soil.
 Kirtland's warblers occur in greatest numbers in large areas that have been clear cut or where a large wildfire has occurred.
 For breeding they require stands of young (6 to 20 year old, 2–4 m high) jack pine trees.
 Other common plants in this habitat are blueberry (Vaccinium angustifolium), sweet fern (Comptonia peregrina), Canada mayflower (Maianthemum canadense) and various grasses.
 Although it was initially believed to exclusively require jack pine stands, more recent research has found that the bird will also breed in some places in young stands of red pine (Pinus resinosa) of 10 to 15 years old.
 When the pine stands grow so tall so as to lose their lowest branches near the forest floor, the environment no longer provides sufficient cover.
 Such stands are ideally densely stocked with young pines, but also contain small occasional patches of open areas or with sparse tree cover.